Menu

 • The Governing Body is ambitious for pupils and closely monitors the school’s effectiveness in closing the gap between different groups of pupils.

-The date of the next pupil premium strategy review is 31st December 2023.
+The date of the next pupil premium strategy statement is 31st December 2024.

 Top